-“This type of response is precisely what we had hoped and prayed,” said Max McLean, founder and artistic director of Fellowship for Performing Arts.
-“In addition, we received numerous endorsements from Christian leaders such as best-selling author Tim Keller; cultural commentator Os Guinness; the mathematician and former Lewis student John Lennox; and author Philip Yancey among many more.”
+“This type of response is precisely what we had hoped and prayed for,” said Max McLean, founder and artistic director of Fellowship for Performing Arts.
+“In addition, we received numerous endorsements from Christian leaders such as best-selling author Tim Keller, cultural commentator Os Guinness, the mathematician and former Lewis student John Lennox and author Philip Yancey among many more.”

 And this enthusiasm is guiding us as we look ahead.

 Even before this first film had been distributed, FPA’s board took the forward-looking step to authorize a campaign to create three more films in the coming five years.
 That is an ambitious goal.
 Max is working now with film director Norman Stone to identify scripts for development and expects to announce our next film project in the spring of 2022.